RobertHRUBY/Fitness-Fatigue-Models/functions/README.md

 # Utilities: An R toolbox

-Bespoke functions written in R for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.
+Bespoke functions, written in [R](https://www.r-project.org/), for fitting and evaluating FFMs with modern optimisers, cross-validation, and input checking.

 ## Getting started

+Consider the example that a researcher wishes to fit the standard fitness-fatigue model to a set of experimental data (i.e. quantified training load and measured performances).

+1. The first step is to import your data into the environment.

 We give an example use of these resources to fit the standard fitness-fatigue model to a set of experimental training and measured performance data.
 First, recall the model of interest is stated as follows: